Graduate School of Arts and Sciences

 Federal Direct Stafford Loans are available to U.S. citizens and permanent residents who are enrolled at least half-time in a degree program and who demonstrate need by filing the Free Application for Federal Student Aid.

 Only the Federal Direct Unsubsidized Stafford Loan is available to graduate students.
-(Please note that the Federal Direct Subsidized Stafford Loan is no longer available to graduate students.)
 Applicants must file the FAFSA to qualify for this loan.
 Graduate students may borrow up to a maximum of $20,500 per year in unsubsidized Direct Loan funds.
 Dependent postbaccalaureate program students may borrow up to $5,500 per year and independent postbaccalaureate students may borrow up to $12,500 per year.
 The maximum aggregate borrowing limit for the program (including undergraduate borrowing) is $138,500, with no more than $65,500 in subsidized loan funds.

-The interest rate on the Federal Direct Unsubsidized Stafford Loan is a fixed rate of 5.41 percent and the origination fee is 1% for loans first disbursed before July 1, 2013 and 1.051% for loans first disbursed on or after July 1, 2013.
+The interest rate on the Federal Direct Unsubsidized Stafford Loan is a fixed rate of 6.21 percent and the origination fee is 1.072%.

 Repayment of a Stafford Loan begins six months after the borrower ceases to be enrolled at least half-time.
 The standard repayment period is 10 years.
 (Please go to www.studentloans.gov for information about alternate repayment plans.)
 Students are required to pay the interest on the unsubsidized Stafford Loan during the in-school period, or have it capitalized and added to the loan balance.